Erik Prince: Blackwater (1997–2010)

-Disclosure as part of a covert CIA task force
+CIA task force

 Prince was part of a CIA task force created to engage in targeted killings of suspected terrorists.
 Prince alleged that the House intelligence congressional committee leaked his name to the press.
 Prince has said that he is convinced that former CIA director Leon Panetta revealed him as a CIA asset, after shutting down the covert CIA training operation in 2009.

-Private security for the United Arab Emirates
+Post-Blackwater activities

+UAE private security force

 After Blackwater faced mounting legal problems in the United States, Prince was hired by the crown prince of Abu Dhabi and moved to Abu Dhabi in 2010.
 His task was to assemble an 800-member group of foreign troops for the U.A.E., which was planned months before the Arab Spring.
 He helped the UAE found a new company named Reflex Responses, or R2, with 51 percent local ownership, carefully avoiding his name on corporate documents.
 He worked to oversee the effort and recruit troops, among others from Executive Outcomes, a former South African mercenary firm hired by several African governments during the 1990s to defeat violent rebellions in addition to protecting oil and diamond reserves.

 As of January 2011, Prince was training a force of 2,000 Somalis for anti-piracy operations in the Gulf of Aden.
 The program was funded by several Arab countries, including the United Arab Emirates and backed by the United States.
 Prince's spokesman, Mark Corallo, said Prince had "no financial role" in the project and declined to answer any questions about Prince's involvement.
 John Burnett of Maritime Underwater Security Consultants said, "There are 34 nations with naval assets trying to stop piracy and it can only be stopped on land.
 With Prince's background and rather illustrious reputation, I think it's quite possible that it might work."